 When I was growing up in Brooklyn, there were really only two kinds of pizza: round or square.
 Round was the thin crust, Neapolitan kind.
-And square was the thick crust, Sicilian kind.
+And square was the thick crust, Siciliankind.
 With the success of my Protein Pizza Wraps and Low-Carb Protein Pizza here, I thought it was time to include some square protein pizza.
-So here you have a recipe for delicious Sicilian Protein Pizza!
+And this Sicilian pizza is naturally gluten free.

 Ok, so I'm sure there were more options for pizza back then; it was Brooklyn, after all!
 But in my house, you wouldn't know it!
 Round or square.
 No toppings.
 That was it!
 Maybe, maybe, the occasional rice ball.

-This Sicilian Protein Pizza doesn’t have the crunchy outer layer to the crust like the original (because this isn’t magic, you know, it’s protein baking), but it does have the soft, thick, bread-like texture!
+This Sicilian pizza doesn't have the crunchy outer layer to the crust like the original (because this isn't magic, you know, it's protein baking), but it does have the soft, thick, bread-like texture!

 - Preheat oven to 325F (163C).

 - Line a 13x9x2" pan with aluminum foil (since we are going to put this in the broiler later, don't use parchment paper!) and rub with oilve oil.
 Set aside.

 - Mix egg whites and olive oil until combined.

 - Add remaining crust ingredients, and mix well.

 - Pour crust batter into pan, and bake for 16-18 minutes, just until firm.
 To avoid having a dry bread crust, do not overbake!

 - Remove from oven, and let cool enough so that you can handle the foil and remove it from the pan (with the crust on it).